Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 But I was glad she was there and that she was well, Zuko told himself.

 Though there was a part of him that wished it had not been Mai that entered the room to help him, that it had not been her that he kissed but…Katara.

 After a quiet dinner, Katara's family made their way to their bedrooms to retire for the night.
-Since Hakoda had been appointed Chief of the Southern Water Tribe, their house was the largest of the entire Tribe.
+Since Hakoda had been appointed Chief of the Southern Water Tribe, their house was the largest in the entire tribe.
 It was not as grand as the Northern Tribe Palace, since it was not a palace in the first place, but it was still impressive nevertheless.
 It was made of smooth, thick ice and snow with many elegant carvings.
-It held the Tribe meeting place as well as lodgings for guest and ambassadors.
+It held the tribal meeting place as well as lodgings for guests and ambassadors.
 Their house actually had a stone floor given to them by Omashu's eccentric ruler, King Bumi.
-From the entire Tribe, it was the only building that had a huge steel entrance door, a gift from Fire Lord Zuko himself.
+It was the only building in the entire tribe that had a huge steel entrance door, a gift from Fire Lord Zuko himself.

 Katara was about to braid her hair when she heard someone knock on her door once before it was opened.
 Her Gran-Gran entered the room with a small smile.

 "My, my!
 You really have grown into quite a lovely young lady.
 Just like your mother," Kanna exclaimed as she smiled at her granddaughter.

 Katara smiled slightly at her grandmother's words.
 She remembered her mother, always so beautiful and loving.
 Kya loved them so much she sacrificed herself to save them, to save her.
 Katara reached for the comfort of her mother's necklace as she remembered the day her mother gave it to her.

 Kanna noticed her granddaughter touching the blue necklace, and with a soft sigh, she walked toward her young granddaughter.